BetSmartMedia/gesundheit/doc/index.rst

 "but..." you might be saying, "gesundheit can't know how connect to my database all on it's own!" and you are 100% correct.
-In order to execute against a real database the query must be `bound` to an :mod:`engine <Engines>`.
-Queries are implicitly bound to a default engine when they are created[*]_ and use that engine for rendering and executing themselves.
+In order to execute against a real database the query must be `bound` to an :mod:`engine`.
+Queries are bound to an engine when they are created [#]_ and use that engine for rendering and executing themselves.

 .. _engine-usage-example: